morse-simulator/morse/doc/morse/user/advanced_tutorials/tutorial_builder.rst

 Create the script
 -----------------

+For this tutorial, you will describe all the elements of your scene (robots, sensors, actuators) in a Python script, and then execute it using `morse`.
+We describe here how to create the script:

-In order to use the API, you should import
+In order to use the API, you should import some `morse` libraries:

 .. code-block:: python

     from morse.builder.morsebuilder import *

+Then you will make calls to predefined functions to create and configure the components necessary in your scene.

 .. note:: The names inside the builder functions must match exactly with
     the names of the .blend files that contain the components.